-This information is needed by the Director of Administration and Finance to confirm the Society's non-profit status.
-Please provide a copy of your Unit annual financial report for the past fiscal year.
-This section will not be distributed, but will be reviewed and filed by the AFS Director of Administration and Finance.
+This information is needed by the Director of Administration and Finance to confirm the Society's nonprofit status.
+Please provide a copy of your unit's annual financial report for the past fiscal year.
+This section will not be distributed but will be reviewed and filed by the AFS Director of Administration and Finance.